We’ve entered the world of Dark Social, which is such a fancy name. It also sounds so SciFi. Still, it’s not something you as a marketer can ignore.

 Make sure you have a new message for each group.

 Make sure that in ONE single day you do NOT go ahead and post just ONE article to many groups (even if the message changes, you may still get banned for doing that).

-That being said, thanks for being in class today and see you 2 days from now.
+That being said, thanks for being in class today, and see you soon.